Digital-Methods-HASS/AU716211_Salling_Pedersen_Mathias/README.md

 **Repository Structure:**

-*In the primary folder you will find the projects LICENSE as well as the excel doc used for creating the Danish Monarchs.
-There is additionally a copy of the projects Portfolio and a README, which you are currently reading.*
+*In the primary folder you will find the projects LICENSE as well as the README, which you are currently reading.*

+*In the Portfolio folder you will find the following:*

+**Main Branch**

+You will find the Danish Monarchs csv and the Portfolio section of the assignment as a pdf.

+**/Data**

+Contains the Game of Thrones pdf used for Sentiment Analysis as well as the Kings.csv used for the Danish Monarchs sections of the portfolio.

+**/Scripts**

+Contains the original scripts for the Game of Thrones and Danish Monarchs sections of the portfolio.

+---

 *Under the Project folder you will find the following:*

+**Main Branch**

+You will find the Final Project section of the assignment as a PDF file.

 **/Data**

 Contains the original CSV dataset downloaded from SlaveVoyages.

+**/Graphs**

+The four graphs created and analyzed in the project as PDF files.

 **/Scripts**